savonet/book/audio.md

-The above examples are only to illustrate the use external programs as input, but you would not use it with `ffmpeg` in practice because Liquidsoap has builtin support for it, through the `input.ffmpeg` operator.
+The above examples are only to illustrate the use external programs as input, but you would not use it with `ffmpeg` in practice because Liquidsoap has builtin support for it, through the `input.ffmpeg`\indexop{input.ffmpeg} operator.
 A more natural way of writing the above to generate a sine through FFmpeg would thus be

 ```{.liquidsoap include="liq/input.ffmpeg.liq" from=1 to=-1}